Ilan Ramon: NASA on-ground trainings

 In 1997, Ramon was selected as a Payload Specialist.
 He was designated to train as prime for a space shuttle mission with a payload that included a multispectral camera for recording desert aerosol (dust).
-In July 1998, he reported for training at the Johnson Space Center, Houston, Texas, where he trained until 2003.
-He flew aboard STS-107, logging 15 days, 22 hours and 20 minutes in space.
+In July 1998, Ramon reported for training at the Johnson Space Center in Houston, Texas, where he trained until 2003.
+Ramon flew aboard STS-107, logging 15 days, 22 hours and 20 minutes in space.

 Space flight: STS-107, Space Shuttle Columbia

 STS-107 Columbia (January 16 – February 1, 2003), a 16-day flight, was a dedicated science and research mission.
 Working 24 hours a day, in two alternating shifts, the crew successfully conducted approximately 80 experiments.

 Personally nonreligious, Ramon performed traditional observance while in orbit: "I feel I am representing all Jews and all Israelis."
-He was the first spaceflight participant to request kosher food, and marked the Sabbath.
+He was the first astronaut to request kosher food and marked the Sabbath.

-The STS-107 mission ended abruptly when Space Shuttle Columbia was destroyed and its crew died during re-entry, 16 minutes before scheduled landing.

 Ramon, whose mother and grandmother were survivors of Auschwitz, was asked by S. Isaac Mekel, director of development at the American Society for Yad Vashem, to take an item from Yad Vashem aboard STS-107.
 Ramon carried with him a pencil sketch, Moon Landscape, drawn by 16-year-old Petr Ginz, who was murdered in Auschwitz.
 Ramon also took with him a microfiche copy of the Torah given to him by Israeli president Moshe Katsav and a miniature Torah scroll (from the Holocaust) that was given to him by Prof. Yehoyachin Yosef, a Bergen Belsen survivor.
 Ramon asked the 1939 Club, a Holocaust survivor organization in Los Angeles, for a symbol of the Holocaust to take into outer space with him.
 A barbed wire mezuzah by the San Francisco artist Aimee Golant was selected.
 Ramon also took with him a dollar of the Lubavitcher Rebbe, Rabbi Menachem M. Schneerson.

-Ramon and the rest of the Columbia crew died over East Texas in the Southern United States during entry into Earth's atmosphere, 16 minutes prior to scheduled landing.
+Ramon and the rest of the Columbia crew died over East Texas in the Southern United States during entry into Earth's atmosphere, 16 minutes before scheduled landing.

-On November 10, 2013, the American Society for Yad Vashem held a special event with the participation of Petr Ginz's nephew and Ramon's son Tal, who performed a song he wrote in memory of his father.